|

 orchestra.
 He went to Florence and was employed at the Buca di S. Ruffillo

-restaurant.
 There he met Amerigo Parrini, historian and guitar teacher.

 Under his guidance Renato studied the works of Sor, Giuliani,